mcarr-and/go-gin-marshalling/docs/Grafana-Helm-Prometheus-Configmap-Dashboards.md

 `"datasource": "prometheus",`

-it forces the dashboard to use Prometheus for its datasource.
+it forces the dashboard to use prometheus for its datasource.

-In my `grafana` Helm values file my `prometheus` datasource has `name: prometheus` so I have kept that value.
+In my `grafana` Helm values file my `datasources` for `prometheus` has `name: prometheus` so that is why the mapping works.

+E.G.: my Grafana Helm Value block for dataources
 ```yaml
 datasources:
   datasources.yaml: